Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: Preliminaries

 The use of representation theory as a powerful tool to investigate the asymptotic behavior of random walks on groups has been established since the seminal works of P. Diaconis and his coauthors (see, for example, \cite[Chap 4]{Dia88}).
 To describe the representations of $U_N^+$, we will make use of the \textit{free orthogonal quantum group} $O_N^+$, given by the $*$-algebra that is the quotient $\O(O_N^+)\simeq \O(U_N^+)/\{u_{ij}-u_{ij}^*\}$.
 We will denote by $o_{ij}$ the image of $u_{ij}$ under the quotient map $\O(U_N^+)\to \O(O_N^+)$.
 The coproduct factors through the quotient map yielding a compact quantum group structure.

-If $z$ denotes the identity function on $\T$, then it was proven in \cite[Prop 7]{Ban97} that the map $u_{ij}\mapsto o_{ij}z$ extends to an isomorphism of compact quantum groups between $\O(U_N^+)$ and its image in $\O(O_N^+)*\O(\T)$.
-T. Banica proved in \cite{Ban96} that the characters of the irreducible representations of $O_N^+$ may be labelled by the nonnegative integers $(\chi_n)_{n\in\N}$ such that
+If $z$ denotes the identity function on the unit circle $\T$, then it was proven in \cite[Prop 7]{Ban97} that the map $u_{ij}\mapsto o_{ij}z$ extends to an isomorphism of compact quantum groups between $\O(U_N^+)$ and its image in $\O(O_N^+)*\O(\T)$.
+T. Banica proved in \cite{Ban96} that the characters of the irreducible representations of $O_N^+$ may be labeled by the nonnegative integers $(\chi_n)_{n\in\N}$ such that

 This relation is reminiscent of that of \textit{Chebyshev polynomials of the second kind}.
 That is the sequence of polynomials $(P_n)_{n\in \N}$ recursively given by

 Note that we have the relation $\chi_n = P_n(\chi_1)$ for all $n\in \N$.